What is pupil premium

 No single intervention provides a complete solution to the complex educational issues in any school and it is therefore a multi-faceted approach that we feel offers the best opportunity for pupils to succeed.
 The key to closing the gap between the highest and lowest achieving pupils is careful and thorough monitoring/tracking of attainment and progress.

-Pupil Premium Funding 2015-2016
+Evidence of Impact of Pupil Premium Funding (2016-2017)

-GCSE Exam Results: closing the gap
+Summer 2017 GCSE Exam Results: closing the gap